gabrielfalcao/HTTPretty/README.md

 # A more technical description

 HTTPretty is a HTTP client mock library for Python 100% inspired on ruby's [FakeWeb](http://fakeweb.rubyforge.org/).
-If you come from ruby this would probably sound familiar :smiley:
+If you come from ruby this would probably sound familiar :)

 # Usage